If you’re planning to add more casual, “amateur” online videos to your overall video marketing strategy, you still need to prepare them carefully.

 You need to be wary of how much promotional content you put into the video clips.
 If people feel like they’re being marketed to, they’ll be much less likely to click-through to your business website.

-If they watch these viral videos and are basically entertained and don’t feel that there is a sales pitch or an overly promoted message, they’ll be much more receptive and friendly when they click to your site as well as open to the information you want to present to them.
+If they watch these viral videos and are entertained and don’t feel that there is a sales pitch or an overly promoted message, they’ll be much more receptive and friendly when they click to your site as well as open to the information you want to present to them.

 Because these online videos are meant to be entertaining and to be passed on, it’s also important to put them onto sites where people can share them with their social networks.
-Put them on sites such as MySpace and Facebook, YouTube and other social media that have “Share” buttons or other ways to link from place to place.
+Put them on sites such as MySpace and Facebook, YouTube and other social media that have “Share” buttons or different ways to link from place to place.

-This is where Easy Video Player 2.0 comes in to play allowing you to add all these social functions to any video you create, and even right on your own video blog.
+This is where Easy Video Player 2.0 comes in to play allowing you to add all these social functions to any video you create, and even right on your video blog.

 It’s possible to draw people in and have them consider your brand or services without necessarily barraging them with incessant advertising.
 If you use online videos to entertain and intrigue people, many of them will feel much more kindly toward you than if they get the impression they need to fend off a sales pitch.

 These videos can encourage viewers to come to your website voluntarily, looking to see what else you have to offer.
-So online videos can be one of the effective tools in your general marketing strategy.
+So online videos can be one of the useful tools in your general marketing strategy.